AniruddhaSB/car-price-prediction-ml-model/README.md

 ### Running App locally -
 1. Need to install Google Cloud SDK.
-2. From Google Cloud SDK Shell run Cloud init
+2. From Google Cloud SDK Shell run Cloud init and gcloud auth application-default login
 3. Set default account to use and project.
 4. In VSCode add plugin Cloud Code - restart - then VS Code terminal will allow running gcloud commands
 5. Run gscloud init to set default account and project from VSCode terminal.